IllusionMods/IllusionModdingAPI/README.md

 * and many more...

 ## How to install
+1. Install at least [BepInEx 5.4.4](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.4) and [BepisPlugins r16.2](https://github.com/IllusionMods/BepisPlugins/releases) .
+If MoreAccessories is used, make sure it is up to date as well.
-1. Download [the latest release](https://github.com/IllusionMods/IllusionModdingAPI/releases) for your game. **Warning:** You only need the version specific for your game (check the prefix, for example KK = for Koikatsu).
+2. Download [the latest release](https://github.com/IllusionMods/IllusionModdingAPI/releases) for your game. **Warning:** You only need the version specific for your game (check the prefix, for example KK = for Koikatsu).
 Downloading version for the wrong game or multiple versions will break things!
-2. Install latest version of BepInEx 5.0 and BepisPlugins.
-If MoreAccessories is used, make sure it is up to date as well.
 3. Extract the archive into your game directory.
 The .dll file should end up inside BepInEx\plugins.

 ## Developers